 REAP (Chapter 1607) is available to NG Soldiers who deployed after September 11th, 2001 for at least 90 consecutive days in support of a contingency operation.
-Eligible Soldiers need to fill out the VA Form 22-1990 on the VONAPP Website.
+Eligible Soldiers need to fill out the VA Form 22-1990.
 You will need to attach your DD 214 to complete the form.
 More Information

 The MGIB-SR Kicker is an extra monthly payment made with the Soldier’s basic benefit.
 Soldiers must meet eligibility requirements based on their MOS and/or UIC and have signed a valid kicker contract at the time of enlistment/reenlistment.